mrvdot/calendar-ss-module/README.md

 Please note this module has only been tested with SS v2.4+, *not* including v3.0.

 ## Thanks
-This module uses Adam Shaw's awesome [[http://arshaw.com/fullcalendar/|Full Calendar]] module, which takes care of most of the frontend display of the 'Calendar' view for all events.
+This module uses Adam Shaw's awesome (Full Calendar)[http://arshaw.com/fullcalendar/] module, which takes care of most of the frontend display of the 'Calendar' view for all events.